 After you select a source server type, the migration job wizard will open.
-The first step (Job name) allows you to set the name of your job (Fig. 2.).
+The first step (General) allows you to set the name of your job (Fig. 2., item 1).
 The name should be brief and unique.

 A job name cannot contain the following special characters: \ / : * ? < > |

-The next step - Source mailboxes - allows you to define which mailboxes should be included in the migration job.
+The Source mailboxes step is where you to define which mailboxes should be included in the migration job.
 The configuration depends on the type of your job:

 The Source mailboxes step is similar for migrations from Exchange Server and Office 365.
-You may add and remove your source mailboxes by using various filters.
-You can select users whose mailboxes you want to migrate in two ways (Fig. 3.):
+You can add and remove your source mailboxes by using various filters.
+You can select users whose mailboxes you want to migrate in two ways (Fig. 4.):

 - select which mailboxes are to be included in the job (the Migrate mailboxes fulfilling the following conditions section) - this list should be considered as conditions;